Continuous-variable quantum communication: Continuous-variable quantum key distribution

-A significant step toward simplifying CV-MDI-QKD was achieved with a system design based on DSP~\cite{hajomer2022high}.
+A significant step toward simplifying CV-MDI QKD was achieved with a system design based on DSP~\cite{hajomer2022high}.
 This design eliminated the need for phase locking by sharing a single laser source and replaced traditional pulse carving with digital pulse shaping using root-raised cosine filters.
-These innovations enabled a tenfold increase in the symbol rate, reaching 5 MBaud.
-Furthermore, the CV Bell measurement was implemented with a simplified relay structure based on a polarization-based 90-degree hybrid.
-These advancements resulted in a key rate of 0.12 bits per relay use over a 2~dB channel loss.
+These innovations enabled a tenfold increase in the symbol rate, reaching 5 MBd.
+Furthermore, the CV Bell measurement was implemented with a simplified relay structure based on a polarization-based $90^\circ$ hybrid.
+These advancements resulted in a key rate of 0.12 bit per relay use over a 2~dB channel loss.
 However, further work is required to integrate clock synchronization and adapt the system for deployment over fiber channels.

 Recent advancements have focused on practical integration and achieving higher key rates.
 A notable system design~\cite{Hajomer2025} addressed challenges such as clock synchronization and coexistence with classical communication channels.
-By colocating the relay at Alice’s station and using a digital signal processing module for quantum state preparation, the system achieved CV Bell measurement at 20 MBaud.
-Synchronization was achieved with a 1310~nm optical clock co-propagating with the quantum signal, complemented by real-time phase locking.
-This setup demonstrated a secure key rate of 2.6 Mbit/s against collective attacks in the finite-size regime over a 10~km fiber link.
-Despite these advancements, further improvements are needed, particularly in the post-processing phase.
+By colocating the relay at Alice's station and using a digital signal processing module for quantum state preparation, the system achieved CV Bell measurement at 20 MBd.
+Synchronization was achieved with a 1310~nm optical clock copropagating with the quantum signal, complemented by real-time phase locking.
+This setup demonstrated a secure key rate of 2.6 Mbps against collective attacks in the finite-size regime over a 10~km fiber link.
+Despite these advancements, further improvements are needed, particularly in the postprocessing phase.